 - Other neurological disorders

-Functional neurology has had success with patients when traditional medicine cannot explain and/or effectively treat the patient’s symptoms.
-While traditional neurology relies on having a specific diagnosis of a disease to treat a problem, functional neurology can treat problems that do not fit into a specific diagnosed disorder.
+Chiropractic neurology has had success with patients when traditional medicine cannot explain and/or effectively treat the patient’s symptoms.
+While traditional neurology relies on having a specific diagnosis of a disease to treat a problem, chiropractic neurology can treat problems that do not fit into a specific diagnosed disorder.
 For example, a patient may have symptoms of dizziness, but fall short of a diagnosis of vertigo.
-In functional neurology, the symptoms that the patient is displaying can be effectively treated by utilizing brain-based rehabilitation to treat the area of the brain that is causing the feeling of dizziness.
+In chiropractic neurology, the symptoms that the patient is displaying can be effectively treated by utilizing brain-based rehabilitation to treat the area of the brain that is causing the feeling of dizziness.

 While a medical neurologist generally prescribes medications and a neurosurgeon typically uses surgery as the means of correcting conditions, a chiropractic neurologist uses medication free and non-surgical treatment methods to accomplish their goal.
 Patients receive individualized care based on the findings of their examination.
 Brain-based rehabilitation methods may include precise chiropractic adjustments coupled with specific stimulations and exercise, as well as nutritional supplementation.
 Common exercises used in treating neurological conditions include: visual or auditory stimulation or stimulation of the inner ear such as spinning or balance work.
 These exercises are very powerful methods of stimulating the appropriate areas of the brain.

 Through the use of brain-based exercises, Chiropractic Neurologists can effectively treat neurological problems without the use of drugs or surgery.
 These exercises help the brain to function properly by restoring balance to the brain and harmony to neurological system.